A Regenerative Approach to Knee Arthritis and Bodybuilding

 Regenerative Therapy and Bodybuilding

-Dr. Lox, an expert in Sports and Regenerative Medicine, has treated athletes of all sports, and frequently encounters weightlifters, and bodybuilders with knee pain.
-Regenerative Medicine applications under the supervision of a Sports and Regenerative Medicine specialist may halt the progressive nature of knee arthritis or reverse it.
-This is truly a medical game changer for athletes.
-Regenerative Medicine incorporates the body’s innate healing capacity to achieve a repair.
+Dr. Lox has treated athletes of all sports and frequently encounters weightlifters and bodybuilders with knee pain.
+Regenerative Medicine applications under the supervision of a Sports and Regenerative Medicine specialist may halt or reverse the progressive nature of knee arthritis.

 What is Osteoarthritis?

-By definition, osteoarthritis is a progressive disorder.
-Traditional medical strategies such as anti-inflammatory arthritis medications (NSAIDS), cortisone, and even surgery do not halt the degenerative progressive cascade of arthritis.
-Patients and athletes are increasingly turning to Regenerative Medicine as an alternative treatment strategy to alter this prophecy of progressive knee joint wear.
+Osteoarthritis is a progressive disorder.
+Traditional medical treatment such as anti-inflammatory arthritis medications (NSAIDS), cortisone, and surgery do not halt the degenerative progression of arthritis.
+Patients and athletes are increasingly turning to Regenerative Medicine as an alternative treatment strategy to alter progressive knee joint wear.
 Many patients and athletes do not want a knee replacement surgery, and Regenerative Medicine is a viable treatment strategy to be proactive.
-A proactive strategy is much more palatable to athletes than being told to just wait and sooner or later you will get your knee replaced.
-Every patient is different.
 Each patient and athlete needs individual assessment for optimal treatment.
 Consulting a skilled and experienced Sports and Regenerative Medicine Specialist is essential to the best outcome for each patient.

 Tampa Bay, Florida (727) 462-5582